rachelsch1/schwarz-cop3330-assignment5/readme.md

 Adding an item will create a new row in the list with default values.
 To edit the values, simply double click the table cell you wish to edit and it will become an editable text box.
 Incorrect formatting will yield errors:
-    -Serial codes must only consist of letters and numbers -Duplicate serial codes are not permitted
+    serial codes must only consist of letters and numbers, suplicate serial codes are not permitted,
-    -Values must be numerical
+    and values must be numerical.

 To search for items, click the search bar in the top right.
 Enter a string of characters you wish to search for and press enter.